HGieselmann/HugoCreativeCoding/content/docs/06_MultipleObjects.md

 This code would actually work just fine.
 It’s essentially recreating the for loop. <br>
 But you could of course use this in cases, when you want to base the iteration on some kind of outside variable.
 Just make sure to be able to make the condition can become false based on operations inside the while loop.

-Build a Sektch with While loops
+**Build a Sektch with While loops**

 ### Do-While Loops
 There is one last kind of loop which C# offers.
 The “do-while” loop.
 As the name suggests it’s very tightly entangled with the while loop.
-It’s special feature is, that it will always execute at least once, because the evaluation of the condition follows after the first iteration step.
+It also works on a condition you have to falsify from inside the loop, but the evaluation of the condition is done after the first iteration of the loop.
+This guarantees that the code inside the loop is run at least once.
+This is a rather special case, but can be useful in some situations.
 {{<highlight c>}}
 int i = 0;
 do